Did you know that when people hear information, they’re only going to remember 10% of that information in three days?

 - Change the styling of the visual content to fit channel – for example, on Instagram focus more on visuals, whereas on Facebook you might be able to get away with a more text-heavy image.
 See what works on each channel.

-- Change the size of the image to fit the channel –check out this resource to find out the correct size for all your favorite social media channels
+- Change the size of the image to fit the channel –check out this resource to find out the correct size for all your favorite social media channels.

 Each channel has a slightly different version of your audience.
-Run test to determine what types of visual content perform the best, as well as the format of said content.
+Run tests to determine what types of visual content perform the best, as well as the format of said content.
 This will make your standalone content more effective.

 Keep Color In Mind